Dre Campbell Farm

 Citrus Fruits: Young citrus fruits can also benefit from bagging.
 It protects them from pests and sunburn.

-Other fruits that bagging works well with include mango, guava, melon, and strawberries.
+Other fruits for which bagging works well include mango, guava, melon, and strawberries.

 How to Do Fruit Bagging